Demi Lovato’s Big Return To Music: Is The Singer Dropping A New Album?

 A post shared by Demi Lovato (@ddlovato) on

-Demi has been working in the entertainment industry since she was 10 years old.
+Demi has been working in the entertainment industry since she was 10-years-old.
 She was on Barney & Friends and on Disney Channel’s Camp Rock and Sonny With a Chance while working on her music career.
 Following a Jonas Brothers concert tour in 2010, Lovato entered rehab and completed treatment in 2011.

 Since completing rehab, Lovato has made appearances on The X Factor and Glee.
 She also debuted her skincare line, Devonne by Demi.
 She launched the Lovato Treatment Scholarship Program in 2014 and has been staying active, healthy, and positive.